anupriya002/InstagramClone/README.md

 # Instagram Clone

-This repository holds the code for a instagram clone.
+This repository holds the code for an Instagram clone.
 It was built using:
 <li> REACT.js </li>
 <li> Next.js </li>
 <li> Tailwind CSS </li>